markstock/multistep/README.md

 * build a linkable library and use that to generate executables
 * support multithreading and superscalar instructions for the nbody code (via templates)
 * add Bulirsch-Stoer integrator
-* clean up the code and simplify some usage
 * should calculation of the highest derivative come at the end of the current step or the beginning of the next one?
 The former would make for cleaner code.
 * include integrators with automatic time step adjustment (global first)
 * develop integrator with local (element-wise) time-stepping